kubevela/kubevela/docs/en/end-user/components/more.md

 ### 1. list

-For example, let's try the list all availible components in default registry:
+For example, let's try to list all availible components in registry:

 ```shell
 $ kubectl vela comp --discover